Language:

 Because of all these fraudulent companies, federal and local governments have instilled laws to protect people from credit repair fraud and promote real companies.

-Credit Repair Organizations Act (CROA): This law works to prevent credit repair companies from acting unethically, like providing misleading information, which is something that happens with illegitimate companies.
+Credit Repair Organizations Act (CROA): This law prevents credit repair companies from acting unethically, such as providing misleading information, which is common with illegitimate companies.

-Fair Credit Reporting Act (FCRA): This is the notion that anyone should have access to their credit report.
+Fair Credit Reporting Act (FCRA): This law states that anyone should have access to their credit report.

-Surety Bond: This is something that credit repair companies should create for themselves to further show the legitimacy of their work, and just another step that credit repair businesses like yours can take to ensure you’re showing your legitimacy amongst the many fraudulent companies out there.
+Surety Bond: Credit repair companies should have this to show the legitimacy of their work amongst the many fraudulent companies out there.

 3. Identify Your Target Market